ls1intum/Artemis/README.md

 You can find tutorials how to setup JHipster in an IDE ([IntelliJ](https://www.jetbrains.com/idea) is recommended, but it also runs in other IDEs as well) on [https://jhipster.github.io/configuring-ide](https://jhipster.github.io/configuring-ide).

-To start ArTEMiS from the development environment, first import the project and then make sure to install the Spring Boot plugins to run the main class de.tum.in.www1.artemis.ArTEMiSApp.
+To start ArTEMiS in your development environment, first import the project and then make sure to install the Spring Boot plugins to run the main class de.tum.in.www1.artemis.ArTEMiSApp.
 Before the application runs, you have to configure the file application-dev.yml in the folder src/main/resources/config/ and add the following details:

 ```
 artemis: